 31 Give her of the fruit of her hands; and let her own works praise her in the gates.

-Thank you as always for your thoughtful comments and insights and God bless,
+Thanks as always for your insightful comment, and God bless,

 Great post, Laurie.

 Today many focus on the actions of the Proverbs woman when, as your grandmother demonstrates, the key is in having the proper attitude.
 If the attitude is Spirit directed, the actions will naturally tend to be right.

 Thanks, Donald!
 Great point -- if we fear the Lord, we will want to please Him in all we do and say.
 I always appreciate your sharing your insights.